How many types of crowdfunding exist?

 Lending crowdfunding has had several names: from "social lending" to "peer-to-peer lending" to the most widely used today, which is the one we adopt in this article.
 The concept, however, is always the same: an online raising of capital through a loan provided by many different individuals rather than by a bank.
 Thus, the hierarchical relationship between lender and recipient is broken: it is peer-to-peer lending.
 As it has spread as a tool for businesses and not just for individual projects, it has seen the investor base expand to include legal entities.

 As with a bank loan, the repayment of the capital raised in lending crowdfunding also includes the payment of interest at regular intervals according to a predetermined rate.
 Therefore, in order to launch a lending crowdfunding campaign, you must demonstrate your ability to sustain and repay the debt.
+Find out how they work and which are the best lending crowdfunding platforms.

 Equity crowdfunding